-The Q2 2022 benchmarking report for UK high end home brands has just been published.
-Learn how the top 12 UK high end home brands perform across the digital space.
+The Q2 2023 benchmarking report for UK high-end home brands has just been published.
+Learn how the top 11 UK high-end home brands perform across the digital space.

-The latest Q2 2022 benchmarking report for UK High end home brands has just been published.
-It covers the largest 12 national high end home brands, including Loaf, Habitat, Sofas & Stuff, BoConcept, Barker And Stonehouse, Sofa Club, Coc & Cox, Snug, West Elm, Made, Heal’s and Dwell. - it highlights year-on-year digital performance, plus winner and loser comparisons in 20+ online performance metrics.
+The latest Q2 2023 benchmarking report for UK high-end home brands has just been published.
+It covers the largest 11 national high-end home brands, including Loaf, Habitat, Sofas & Stuff, BoConcept, Barker And Stonehouse, Sofa Club, Cox & Cox, Snug, West Elm, Heal’s, and Dwell.

-The research gives an inside track on who is winning the biggest share of voice online, and quantifies the gaps, risks and missed opportunities for other high end home brands to win brand exposure locally, online orders and in-store footfall.
+The research gives an inside track on who is winning the biggest share of voice online, and quantifies the gaps, risks and missed opportunities for other high end home brands to win brand exposure, drive online orders, and increase in-store footfall.
 The report highlights quick wins that will improve enquiries from your online strategy and identifies the barriers that may be reducing your site’s ability to optimise digital performance.

 What The Industry Research Report Covers